Trades & Construction

 Sheet Metal Worker Salary Overview

-The Sheet Metal Worker is a sought-after profession in the United States with a median annual salary of $56,730.
-Compensation typically ranges from $33,200 for entry-level positions to $88,000 for experienced professionals in high-demand markets.
+The Sheet Metal Worker is one of the most important roles in the Trades & Construction sector of the US economy in 2026.
+With a median annual salary of $56,730, compensation for this position ranges from $33,200 at the entry level to $88,000 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Sheet Metal Worker in the US earns between $33,200 and $88,000 per year, with a median of $56,730.